 There is no difference between a terrorist holding a weapon or a bomb and one who uses a pen or a title, nor with those giving orders to terrorists to reach their aims.
 It does not change the fact that they are terrorists, whether they are an academic, a journalist, or an NGO chair.
 One who explodes a bomb may be a terrorist, but those who allow the act to achieve this aim are his accomplices.
 We need to renew the definitions of terror and terrorist and amend the penal code accordingly.
 This is not a matter of press freedom, or freedom of association.
-100

 Promptly, an Istanbul prosecutor, İrfan Fidan, issued arrest orders for the four academics of the press conference on charges of "making terrorist propaganda".
-101 In the indictment bill, the prosecutor further claimed that the AFP petition was "in concert" with the demands of the PKK leadership.
+In the indictment bill, the prosecutor further claimed that the AFP petition was "in concert" with the demands of the PKK leadership.

 Here it should be noted that prosecutor İrfan Fidan was appointed to his current position after the reshuffling of the police chiefs and prosecutors that occurred in the wake of the 2013-14 graft probe involving Erdoğan's son, Bilal.
-102 His first act as the newly-appointed prosecutor of the investigation was to order the destruction of tapes of conversations from the register of official evidence.
+His first act as the newly-appointed prosecutor of the investigation was to order the destruction of tapes of conversations from the register of official evidence.
 These tapes were leaked to the press but removal of them from the case was a sign that the charges of corruption would be dropped which in fact happened in October 2014.
-103 Fidan was also the prosecutor who demanded arrest of journalists Can Dündar and Erdem Gül for reporting about Turkish intelligence agency trucks carrying arms to jihadists in Northern Syria.
-104 An amendment that allowed greater government control over the judiciary, which was made possible after the graft probe, was strongly criticized by local and international groups alike105 but Erdoğan's government went ahead regardless and weakened the separation of powers.
-Appointment of favourable prosecutors and judges to such critical cases was made possible by Erdogan's appointment of AKP-linked names to the Supreme Council of Judges and Prosecutors (Hâkimler ve Savcılar Yüksek Kurulu, HSYK), 106 and the minister of justice's subsequent assumption of more control over the council's work.
-107 of 43 and suspension of a further 85.
-Nine of those under investigation chose to resign.
-412 academics came under criminal investigation, and besides the four academics who remained in pre-trial detention for a month, 41 more were detained for various periods of time.
-During the post-putsch purges, the Turkish government dismissed 2,346 university staff under state of emergency powers, 410 44 of whom were AFP scholars.
-111
+Fidan was also the prosecutor who demanded arrest of journalists Can Dündar and Erdem Gül for reporting about Turkish intelligence agency trucks carrying arms to jihadists in Northern Syria.
+An amendment that allowed greater government control over the judiciary, which was made possible after the graft probe, was strongly criticized by local and international groups alike but Erdoğan's government went ahead regardless and weakened the separation of powers.
+Appointment of favourable prosecutors and judges to such critical cases was made possible by Erdoğan's appointment of AKP-linked names to the Supreme Council of Judges and Prosecutors (Hâkimler ve Savcılar Yüksek Kurulu, HSYK),106 and the minister of justice's subsequent assumption of more control over the council's work.

 On 21 April 2016, at the first court hearing for the academics, prosecutor İrfan Fidan had a change of heart, demanded the release of the four, and dropped the charges of "terrorism propaganda".
-However he renewed accusations that the four had "denigrated the Turkish nation", 108 which remains subject to the justice minister's approval to open an investigation.
+However he renewed accusations that the four had "denigrated the Turkish nation", which remains subject to the justice minister's approval to open an investigation.